socal760/neighborhoods/README.md

 Then open your text editor and use it to open the `haiku.csv` file in our project directory.

-Remember these are **place** haikus.
-So pick a place and then come up with a haiku.
+Now, come up with a haiku about your place.

 **This is the hard part.** Traditional Japanese Haiku are "short poems about a fleeting moment in nature" with no specific syllabic constraints.
 Less traditionaly, American haiku's tend to follow a rigid three line "5-7-5" syllable format and tend to be about whatever.
 Either way, don't fret too much.
 Any issues with your haiku will be addressed in our forthcoming rigourous *haiku pull request* process. :wink: